Key Points:

 These types of foods are rich in vitamins, minerals, proteins, carbohydrates and fats that are vital to an ageing body.

-Fibre is another essential for older people in maintaining a healthy digestive system.
-It is also beneficial to good cholesterol levels.
+Fibre is another essential for older people to maintain a healthy digestive system and is also beneficial for achieving good cholesterol levels.

 Try to eat:

-If you aren’t getting enough vitamins from your food, try adding specific supplements into your diet, recommended by a doctor, to help you get to the levels your body needs.
+If you aren’t getting enough vitamins from your food, try adding specific supplements to your diet, as recommended by your doctor, to help you get to the levels your body needs.

 Keeping hydrated is very important and vital to a healthy body.
 Depending on the weather or the amount of physical exertion you do, you may need to drink more, but the rule of thumb is to drink six glasses of water a day.

-The best option to put together an action plan for keeping healthy as you age is to consult with your doctor or medical professional such as a nutritionist regularly.
+The best way to put together a healthy food action plan is to consult with your doctor or a medical professional, such as a nutritionist, regularly.

 Related content: